Defenders of Crooked Lake

 Also please visit our Facebook page for additional information.

-Click on the link to read the most recent newsletter DCL- Waterline Winter 2017.
+Click on the link to read the most recent newsletter DCL- Waterline Fall 2017.

 Houses, open fields, and forests are all part of a watershed.
 While every inch of land belongs to a complex, physical network of watersheds, the natural high areas of land describe a watershed’s boundary.
 High and low points of the land determine how rainwater that falls onto tree leaves and rooftops eventually finds its way into our lake.
 As rainwater moves through the watershed, it picks up bacteria and chemicals and carries them to our streams, rivers, lakes and coasts.
 Improper disposal of motor oil, pet waste and over-fertilization of a lawn all contribute to this pollution.
 Because of its many random sources, we all share responsibility for this pollution — called nonpoint-source pollution.